 Tips for Selling a Fire Damaged House Maine

 Whether you go with scenario 1 or scenario 2 (as described above), here are 3 useful tips:

 Selling a house, and real estate in general, is a business of trust.
 Informing the buyer what happened to the property and why it happened is of paramount importance.
 Do not withhold information from buyers since they are going to find out sooner or later anyway.

 Keep track of everything that was done during the restoration.
 It would be useful to take photos and file all receipts and invoices so it can help you in determining your selling price later on if you decide to postpone the sale of your house.

 3. Do not be impatient

 It takes time, energy, and patience to sell a fire damaged house.
 Potential buyers will have a lot of questions with regards to anything involving your property.
 Sometimes they may request to bring in inspectors of their own.
 Accommodate them.
 Take them on a tour of your house (as long as it's safe and possible to do so).

-Closing Thoughts: Selling a Fire Damaged House in Maine
+Closing Thoughts: Selling a Fire Damaged House Maine

-Only you can decide how to go about finding a home buyer for your fire damaged house in Maine.
+Only you can decide how to go about finding a home buyer for your Maine fire damaged house.

 If you have the time and money, repairing and restoring your house first before putting it up for sale will get you the best price possible.